-Nothing takes the edge off like listening to music, especially after a long day at work.
-So, what would be better than having an entire house filled with high-quality music?
+Nothing takes the edge off after a long day at work, like listening to music.
+What would be better than having an entire house filled with high-quality music?
 It may sound too good to be true, but it is possible to install a sound system that plays music for your whole home from one central location.

 Install the Audio System